Fencing Federation of South Africa: History

 The South African Fencing Association was established in 1907, and Walter Gates emerged as the first South African to participate in the fencing event at the 1908 Olympics.
 Competitive fencing developed before the beginning of World War I and only got reestablished in the 1930s.
 Subsequent to World War II fencing started to flourish and the Cape and Transvaal Amateur Fencing Associations were established in 1949.

-The South African Amateur Fencing Association (SAAFA) was also formed in 1949, and became affiliated to the South African Olympic Games Association and the world governing body, the Federation Internationale d'Escrime (FIE) in 1950.
+The South African Amateur Fencing Association (SAAFA) was also formed in 1949, and became affiliated to the South African Olympic Games Association and the world governing body, the International Fencing Federation (FIE) in 1950.
 Subsequently, the Natal and Orange Free State Fencing Associations were established and became affiliated to SAAFA.